Heterogeneous Multi-Agent Proximal Policy Optimization for Power Distribution System Restoration: Proposed HAPPO-Based Methodology

 \subsection{HARL Architecture Overview}

 The proposed approach is built within a heterogeneous-agent reinforcement learning (HARL) architecture \cite{HARL_JMLR}, where each microgrid agent maintains an independent actor policy and a shared centralized critic estimates global value functions.
 This design reflects the physical hierarchy of distribution systems: local agents observe and control only their own microgrids, while the critic leverages system-wide information to provide coordinated learning signals.

-Each agent~$i$ follows a policy $a_{i,t} = \pi_{\theta_i}(o_{i,t}), $ issuing a discrete switching action (\textit{open}, \textit{close}, or \textit{no-op}).
+Each agent~$i$ follows a policy $a_{i,t} \sim \pi_{\theta_i}(o_{i,t}), $ issuing a discrete switching action (\textit{open}, \textit{close}, or \textit{no-op}).
 The centralized critic $V_\phi(s_t)$ processes the global system state to compute value and advantage estimates that guide all agents.

 A defining feature of HAPPO is its sequential per-agent update rule: agents update their policies one at a time, with each update conditioned on the latest policies of previously updated agents.
 This reduces gradient interference and enhances stability in strongly coupled multi-agent settings such as distribution feeders.